BeanTraining/terraform-api-aws-lambda/README.md

 ```

 ## ℹ️  additional information
+* Configure your CLion-Rust to use rustfmt https://github.com/intellij-rust/intellij-rust/pull/3490

 * See the [serverless-rust plugin's documentation](https://github.com/softprops/serverless-rust) for more information on plugin usage.

 * See the [aws rust runtime's documentation](https://github.com/awslabs/aws-lambda-rust-runtime) for more information on writing Rustlang lambda functions